 Touring around Rome ~ Ostia Antica

 Ostia Antica, Italy – never heard of it?
 That would be almost every single response I would get if I mentioned this ancient city near Rome.
 However, my history, researcher, traveling friend Dana knew all about it.
+While touring Rome she discovered Ostia Antica.
 Her love of history and culture is actually a little bit more intense than mine.
-O.k., never mind, we are about the same.
-When I told her I would be visiting Rome, she knew I would love the opportunity to visit this old town by the sea.
+When I told her I would be touring Rome, she knew I would love the opportunity to visit this old town by the sea.
 Ostia Antica all but disappeared around the 16th century and today is an incredibly well- preserved archeological site and art museum.
 CHECK dates… for sure ~

 Jon, my husband, loves history too, almost as much as I do, but I can tell he kinda glazes over after a few hours of ruins and facts.
 Being married for almost 25 years though, you tend to develop a love in making the other persons “bucket list” happen.
 Jon is thoughtful this way.
 He knew after a few days of traffic, lots of crowds and lines, (not my thing), I was ready for some space out in the country on the outskirts of Rome.
 I was SO incredibly happy to have a “go-to” place and bonus, Rick Steve’s likes it and has a walking tour on his App for this awesome town.
 Of course, when Jon suggested we hop the train and go, I jumped at the opportunity.